matteomonti/nocs/docs/reference/math/gss.md

 #### Static members

- * `static constexpr double epsilon` machine epsilon considered for the computation
+ * `static constexpr double epsilon`

+    machine epsilon considered for the computation

- * `static constexpr unsigned int rounds` maximum number of iterations before forced timeout
+ * `static constexpr unsigned int rounds`

+    maximum number of iterations before forced timeout

 #### Static methods

  * `static double min(const lambda & function, double lower_bound, double upper_bound)`

     given a valid function, returns the minimum of function in the range [lower_bound, upper_bound].

-    **REMARK: this only works if the minimium is unique inside the given range**
+    **REMARK: this only works if the minimum is unique inside the given range**

  * `static double max(const lambda & function, double lower_bound, double upper_bound)`

     given a valid function, returns the maximum of function in the range [lower_bound, upper_bound].

     **REMARK: this only works if the maximum is unique inside the given range**